ibm-cloud-architecture/refarch-kc/docs/analysis/readme.md

 ![ship-dom-evt1](./ship-dom-evt1.png)

 This section of the event time line deals with initial contracts to ship container and startup actions - specifically:

-* Retailer and Manufacturer settling on an initial order for delivery of goods in a container.
+* Retailer and Manufacturer setting on an initial order for delivery of goods in a container.
 * Manufacturer placing order for shipment with Shipping Company.
 * Land transport arranged to pick up container and deliver to source port.
 * Container ship approach source port adjacent to Manufacturer's location.